lalz93/Binder5/README.md

 # Jupyter Dash

-This repo was cloned in order to develop a Binder for my application.
+This repo was cloned in order to develop a Binder for my application, available on Notebook folder titled as AppDash.